tutao/tutanota/cordova/plugins/ionic-plugin-keyboard/README.md

 native.keyboardshow
 =================

-This event fires when the keyboard will be shown
+This event fires when the keyboard will be shown or when the keyboard frame resizes (when switching between keyboards for example)

     window.addEventListener('native.keyboardshow', keyboardShowHandler);